saikotek/docs/pages/public_cloud/compute/test_disk_speed/guide.en-gb.md

 ### Analyse the data

 The IOPS value will depend on the type of additional disk you use.
-In the example below, the we ran the test on a High speed volume:
+In the example below, we ran the test on a High speed volume:

 ```console
 fio-3.33